What You Need To Know About Creating A Wedding Menu

 Creative Dessert Alternatives

-While traditional wedding cakes remain beloved, couples increasingly explore creative dessert options that better reflect their personalities and provide more interactive, memorable experiences for their guests.
+While traditional wedding cakes remain beloved, couples increasingly explore creative dessert options that better reflect their personalities.
+A thoughtful wedding bar menu of sweets provides more interactive, memorable experiences for guests:

 - Ice Cream Sundae Bars: Multiple flavors, premium toppings, creative mix-ins